Last updated on January 19th, 2022 at 06:43 am

 - Over-correction complications

-Vertebral Body Tethering (VBT)
+Vertebral Body Tethering (VBT) Surgery for Scoliosis

-Anterior Scoliosis Correction (ASC)
+What is Anterior Scoliosis Correction (ASC)

-Advantages of ASC vs. VBT include:
+Pros of ASC vs. VBT include:

 - Significantly larger range of curve size (40 degrees to 100+ degrees)